ConjurTech/slate/source/includes/api/_offers.html.md

 An offer represents an open order on the [Switcheo Exchange](https://switcheo.exchange) offer book.

-Funds used to make an offer are frozen until the order is cancelled or filled.
+Funds used to make an offer are locked in the contract until the order is cancelled or filled.

 ## List Offers